nginxinc/nginx-service-mesh/docs/content/tutorials/kic/ingress-udp-walkthrough.md

 ### Expose the udp-listener App

-To route UDP requests to an application in the mesh through the NGINX Plus Ingress Controller, you will need both a GlobalConfiguration and TransportServer Resource.
+To route UDP requests to an application in the mesh through the NGINX Ingress Controller, you will need both a GlobalConfiguration and TransportServer Resource.

 - {{< fa "download" >}} {{< link "/examples/nginx-ingress-controller/udp/nic-global-configuration.yaml" "nic-global-configuration.yaml" >}}
 - {{< fa "download" >}} {{< link "/examples/nginx-ingress-controller/udp/udp-transportserver.yaml" "udp-transportserver.yaml" >}}